- Chemotherapy-Induced Nausea and Vomiting (CINV)

-In cases of severe constipation, liquid can seep around a blockage, which some patients mistake for diarrhea.
-They may take an antidiarrheal medication, making the problem worse.
+In cases of severe constipation, liquid can seep around a blockage, which some people mistake for diarrhea.
+They may take an anti-diarrheal medication, making the problem worse.
 With prolonged constipation, other symptoms, such as confusion and retaining urine, can occur.

 Here are some things you can do to help prevent constipation:

-- Make light exercise a part of your everyday schedule.
+• Make exercise a part of your everyday schedule.

 Everyone’s experience is different, so it’s important to talk with your doctor or nurse about how your particular treatment affects hair loss.
 Depending on the treatment, hair loss may start anywhere from seven to 21 days after the first chemotherapy session.
-Hair starts to grow back when you are finished with treatment.
-It may have a different texture or color, but these changes are usually not permanent.
+Hair usually starts to grow back after you are finished with treatment.
+It may have a different texture or color, but these changes may not be permanent.

 Coping With Hair Loss

-Generally, when they lose their hair, most people want to wear some kind of head covering, whether it’s a scarf, turban, hat, or wig.
-Some insurance plans cover part of the cost of head coverings.
-Organizations such as CancerCare can also suggest places where you can find wigs.
+Many people who lose their hair after cancer treatment choose to wear some kind of head covering, whether it’s a scarf, turban, hat or wig.
+Some insurance plans cover part of the cost of these head coverings.
+Organizations such as CancerCare® can also suggest places where you can find wigs.

 Frequently Asked Questions